KajToet/blindboy/README.md

 - Super Gameboy mode
 - Downsample audio from high frequency/generate antialiased waves
 - IDE for assembling and debugging gameboy programs.

+## BlindBoy to do

+-  A diff tool to compare savestates/RAM
+-  A regex tool to find savestate/RAM changes
+-  Specify framerate